Gr8-Dayne/401-Data-Structures/challenges/README.md

 ## Class 33 Code Challenge - Tree Intersection

 #### Summary
+This one took me a long time, but I'm glad I just sat down and did it finally.

 #### Challenge
 * Write a function called tree_intersection that takes two binary tree parameters.